SANDY PAWS RESCUE INC.

 Q: What kind of dogs do you rescue?

-A: We unfortunately cannot hold dogs for adoption.
-We encourage you to apply only when you are ready to take a pup home within the next week or two.
-Our process usually only takes about a week, as most all our dogs are available to go home immediately, as they’re fully vaccinated, and have been checked out by a veterinarian.
+A: We understand the excitement of planning for a new pet, but we cannot hold dogs for adoption.
+We encourage you to apply only when you are ready to bring a pup home within the next week or two.
+Our adoption process typically takes about a week, as most of our dogs are fully vaccinated, have been thoroughly vetted, and are ready to go to their new homes right away.

 Q: Can I meet the dog prior to adoption?